hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ***
 **Exercise**

-1. What is the class of the variable `metadata`?
-2. How many rows and how many columns are there?
+1. How many rows and how many columns are there in `metadata`?
-3. Load in data again, storing it as `test_data` and using `stringsAsFactors=F`.
-How does this change the structure of the data?
+2. We need to add row names to `metadata` so that it corresponds with our data file when we bring it in.
+The vector of sample names are provided below.
+Using the functions listed above, assign `metadata` a new set of row names.

+	rnames <- c("sample1", "sample2", "sample3", "sample4", "sample5", "sample6", "sample7", "sample8", "sample9", "sample10",
+				"sample11", "sample12")
 ***

-## Indexing and sequences
+## Selecting data using indexes and sequences

 When analyzing data, we often want to partition the data so that we are only working with selected columns or rows.
 A data frame or data matrix is simply a collection of vectors combined together.
 So let's begin with vectors, and then extend those concepts to dataframes.